Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Introduction

-\begin{enumerate} \itemsep{0.5em} \item[1.1a.] \textit{Invariance}: If two periodic point sets, $S$ and $Q$ are isometric, then $I(S) = I(Q)$. \item[1.1b.] \textit{Completeness}: If $I(S) = I(Q)$, then the two periodic sets are isometric. \item[1.1c.] \textit{Metric}: There exists a distance function $d$ on the codomain $I$ that satisfies the following: 1) $d(I(S), I(Q)) = 0$ iff $I(S) = I(Q)$.
+\begin{enumerate} \itemsep{0.5em} \item[1a.] \textit{Invariance}: If two periodic point sets, $S$ and $Q$ are isometric, then $I(S) = I(Q)$. \item[1b.] \textit{Generic Completeness}: If $I(S) = I(Q)$, then the two periodic sets are isometric. \item[1c.] \textit{Computability}: the invariant $I$, the metric $d$, and the reconstruction of $S$ can be computed in polynomial time with respect to the size of the motif of any periodic point set $S$. \item[1d.] \textit{Reconstructability}: any periodic set $S$ can be fully reconstructed from its invariant $I(S)$. \item[1e.] \textit{Metric}: There exists a distance function $d$ on the codomain $I$ that satisfies the following: 1) $d(I(S), I(Q)) = 0$ iff $I(S) = I(Q)$.
 2) $d(I(S), I(Q)) = d(I(Q), I(S))$.
-3) For any three periodic sets $S, Q,$ and $T$, $d(I(S), I(Q)) + d(I(Q), I(T)) \geq d(I(S), I(T))$ \item[1.1d.] \textit{Lipschitz continuity}: If a periodic set $Q$ is obtained by shifting points within periodic set $S$ by at most $\epsilon$, then the distance between the two periodic sets can be bound according to $d(I(S), I(Q)) \leq C\epsilon$ for some fixed constant $C$. \item[1.1e.] \textit{Computability}: For any periodic set S, the value $I(S)$ can be computed in polynomial time with respect to the size of the motif of $S$. \item[1.1f.] \textit{Reconstructibility}: The periodic set $S$ can be fully reconstructed from its invariant $I(S)$. \end{enumerate} \end{problem}
+3) For any three periodic sets $S, Q,$ and $T$, $d(I(S), I(Q)) + d(I(Q), I(T)) \geq d(I(S), I(T))$ \item[1f.] \textit{Lipschitz continuity}: If a periodic set $Q$ is obtained by shifting points within periodic set $S$ by at most $\epsilon$, then the distance between the two periodic sets can be bound according to some distance function $d$ such that $d(I(S), I(Q)) \leq C\epsilon$ for some fixed constant $C$. \end{enumerate} \end{problem}

-In the present work, we will use an isometry invariant called the Pointwise Distance Distribution (PDD) which has properties $1.1a$ through $1.1e$, and satisfies $1.1f$ for any periodic set in the general position \citep{widdowson2022resolving}.
-The PDD, defined formally in Definition \ref{def:pdd}, is invariant, generically complete, and has an established continuous metric using the Earth Mover's Distance \citep{rubner2000earth}.
-It can also be constructed in near-linear time, making its application to large datasets feasible.
+In the present work, an isometry invariant called the Pointwise Distance Distribution (PDD), defined formally in Definition \ref{def:pdd}, which has properties $1a$ and $1c$ (see Theorem 5.1 of \cite{widdowson2022resolving}), and satisfies $1b$ and $1d$ for any periodic set in the general position \cite{widdowson2022resolving} along with sufficiently large $k$, and inclusion of the lattice (see theorem 4.4 of \cite{widdowson2022resolving}).
+Conditions $1e$ and $1f$ (see Theorem 4.3 of \cite{widdowson2022resolving}) are satisfied under the Earth Mover's Distance (EMD) between PDDs.